Ngāpuhi: Hosting the first Christian mission

 Ruatara was chief of the Ngāpuhi from 1812 to his death in 1815.
 In 1814, he invited the Rev. Samuel Marsden to set up the first ever Christian mission in New Zealand on Ngāpuhi land.
-The presence of these influential Pakeha secured Ruatara's access to European plants, technology and knowledge, which he distributed to other Māori, thus increasing his mana.
+The presence of these influential Pākehā secured Ruatara's access to European plants, technology and knowledge, which he distributed to other Māori, thus increasing his mana.
 After the death of Ruatara, his uncle Hongi Hika became protector of the mission.

 Thomas Kendall, John King, and William Hall, missionaries of the Church Missionary Society, founded the first mission station in Oihi Bay (a small cove in the north-east of Rangihoua Bay) in the Bay of Islands in 1814 and over the next decades established farms and schools in the area.
 In 1823 Rev. Henry Williams and his wife Marianne established a mission station at Paihia on land owned by Ana Hamu, the wife of Te Koki.
 In 1826, Henry's brother William and his wife Jane joined the CMS mission at Paihia.
 Marianne and Jane Williams established schools for the Ngāpuhi.
-William Williams lead the CMS missionaries in the translation of the Bible and other Christian literature; with the first chapters of the Māori Bible being printed at Paihia by William Colenso in 1827.
+William Williams led the CMS missionaries in the translation of the Bible and other Christian literature; with the first chapters of the Māori Bible being printed at Paihia by William Colenso in 1827.
 The missionaries did not succeed in converting a single Māori until 1830 when Rawiri Taiwhanga (1818–1874), a Ngāpuhi chief, was baptised.
 Ruatara and Hongi Hika themselves welcomed the missionaries' presence, but did not convert.
 Hōne Heke attended the CMS mission school at Kerikeri and Heke and his wife Ono, were baptised in 1835.